Tappan Band Calendar of Events 2021-2022

 - School-issued planner

-- Music / Method Book
+- Music / Method Book / Folder

 - Each student will be given their part for each piece at the beginning of the concert cycle.
 It is your responsibility to keep track of all the music and have it at each rehearsal.
 You will also receive a band method book that you must return at the end of the year in good condition.
 If you lose this book or do not return it at the end of the year, you will be charged the replacement cost.
+Students will also be given a folder in which to store their materials.

 - Tuner & Metronome